Corporate Governance Framework

 Board of Directors

-The Company’s Board of Directors (BOD) exercises control and management over the Company, and comprises of 5 members.
-The Chairman is President / Managing Director of the direct wholly owned parent company, Sompo Holdings (Asia) Pte.
-Ltd. The BOD comprises of two independent directors under the Monetary Authority of Singapore’s Insurance (Corporate Governance) Regulations 2013, the Chairman and two executive directors including the Company’s CEO and Managing Director (MD).
+The Company’s Board of Directors (BOD) exercises control and management over the Company, and comprises 4 members.
+The Chairman is Chief Executive Officer, Managing Director and Senior Executive Director of the direct wholly owned parent company, Sompo Holdings (Asia) Pte.
+Ltd. The BOD comprises of two independent directors under the Monetary Authority of Singapore’s Insurance (Corporate Governance) Regulations 2013, the Chairman and one executive director who is the Company’s CEO.

 The BOD meetings are held every quarter.